 These are some of the issues retailers are tackling with AR as they look for ways to sell more products by using virtual displays of clothes, accessories or other items.
 In fact, companies have developed some rather clever augmented reality apps that address these very problems.
 So, how could an AR app benefit your company?
 Well, there are several applications of the technology that your company could leverage to boost its business and, ultimately, its bottom line.

-Virtual Fitting Rooms
+Using Mobile Apps to Create Virtual Fitting Rooms

 What if a consumer could take a picture of their body and virtually try on clothes in order to save them the hassle of going back and forth from the store to the dressing room?
 Some companies are making this a reality, including Fitiquette, a mobile app that allows shoppers to view a “virtual imitation” of their body.
 They can then try different items of clothing in different sizes and buy those clothes online.